-Due to our desire to limit these types of activities to attempt to keep the school running smoothly, the following parties are set each year.
+Due to our desire to limit these types of activities in an attempt to keep the school running smoothly, the following parties are set each year.
 They are held at the end of the day and parents will be asked to assist with these parties.
+Parents who are selected to be room parents will be required to have a valid background check in order to work within the classroom setting.